896ma/Greetings_card/README.md

-#  A javaScript Greetings_card that greets the u Good Morning
+#  A javaScript Greetings_card that greets the Good Morning